gaurav-11018/solidity_basics/README.md

 # solidity_basics
 Umm...new into Etherium programming?

-here are few very basic programs coded in solidity,tests are in python(brownie), evm used is truffle.
+Here are few very basic programs coded in Solidity.

-u can refer and learn.
+All of them are self-explanatory programs.

-thats all for now..
+You can refer and learn.Thats all for now..

 peace;)